 If your child has a sibling, cousin or friend who is good with the dentist it may be helpful watch them have a check-up first.

-Tips to make the first visit successful
+How to make your Kid’s first dental visit successful?

 Try to schedule the appointment at the best time for your child.
 Small children especially do not do so well if they are tired and hungry.

 It is also better to go at a time when the practice is not too busy, this avoid too much waiting and allow the dentist to spend more time with you and your child.